 The first time I wet my pants was right after my son was born.
-Ten pounds of bouncing baby boy passing through my tiny lady parts left me joyful, ecstatic, and incontinent of urine.
-(You can find Wolfie’s birth story here.)
+Those ten pounds of bouncing baby boy passing through my tiny lady parts left me joyful, exhausted, and occasionally incontinent of urine.
+(You can find my son’s birth story here.)

-But far worse than the fashion implications, urinary incontinence is emotionally distressing.
-It is very inconvenient when your life revolves around having to pee, when you’ll have to pee next, where you’ll be able to find to pee, and how to keep from peeing on yourself in between all that other peeing and looking for places to pee.
+Fashion considerations aside, urinary incontinence is emotionally distressing.
+Who wants to be felt-up by their lover while wearing adult diapers?
+Not this girl.
+Not to mention that it is very inconvenient when your life revolves around peeing.
+Every outing spent constantly worrying about when you’ll have to pee next, where you’ll be able to pee, and how to keep from peeing on yourself in between finding the next place to pee.

 If you are a woman who suffers from any or all of the above, take heart.

 Tons of us ladies have urinary incontinence problems.
-The care and treatment of female urinary incontinence is a billion dollar industry in the US.
-Here’s a good article that your tax dollars have paid for:
+So much so, that the care and treatment of female urinary incontinence is a billion dollar industry in the US.
+Here’s a good article that your tax dollars have paid for: Urinary Incontinence Fact Sheet

-There are several types of incontinence, but the two primary types of incontinence that we’re talking about today are:
+There are several types of incontinence, but the two primary types of incontinence that I’m talking about today are:

 If you are really unlucky, you get some combination of both called,